 6. DON’T ignore the fact that your competitors will respond

-Backers will be aware that markets are always changing, so try to consider what might be your competitors’ response if you were to follow the strategy set out in your business plan.
+Backers will be aware that markets are always changing, so try to consider what your competitors’ response might be if you were to follow the strategy set out in your business plan.

 7. DON’T forget who you are writing for